 "Radiant with happiness and joy, to receive her Jesus."
-Each one experiences the true joy and happiness that no one can take away from us because it comes from the Lord (Jn 16:22).
+He experiences the true joy and happiness (bonheur) that no one can take away from us because it comes from the Lord (Jn 16:22).
 The light in her eyes shouts this joy, and her companions testify to it:

-"...all who saw her on that day, those who received the Bread of Angels with her for the first time and especially Petronilla, were edified by her extraordinary recollection and radiant joy."
-(Cronistoria 1,25)
+"...all who saw her on that day, those who received the Bread of Angels with her for the first time and especially Petronilla, were edified by her extraordinary recollection and radiant joy.
+Cro 1,25

-This experience marks a turning point in her life, and Maria Domenica begins to see the world with eyes full of a presence that is experienced in everything.
+This experience marks a turning point in her life, and Mary begins to see the world with eyes full of a presence that overwhelms everything.

-All this happened before her arrival at the Valponasca.
-Still, it is significant to remember that the beginning of this strong and ardent Eucharistic life will develop in its fullness among the fields and vineyards of the farmhouse at the Valponasca.
+All this happened before her arrival in Valponasca.
+Still, it is significant to remember it here as the beginning of a Eucharistic life that among the fields and vineyards of the farmhouse will develop in fullness.

-Maria will never again lose this "enchantment" for the Eucharist.
+Mary will never again lose this "enchantment" for the Eucharist.
 Participating in the Eucharistic celebration becomes her daily commitment, and Jesus gently takes her by the hand, leading her on the path toward contemplation in everyday life: "This [sacrament] kept Mary's thoughts always occupied by the Jesus she had received that morning or with the Jesus she was to receive the following day.
-Her heart kept her continually on guard and she had no other interest but God and the desire to please Him more every day."
-(Cronistoria I, 32-33)
+Her heart kept her continually on guard, and she had no other interest but God and the desire to please Him more every day.."
+(Cro 1,32-33)

-The quoted text reveals the level of contemplation Maria reached.
-The focus of her life becomes twofold: prayer and action.
-In her, there is no dichotomy between action and prayer; on the contrary, the act itself is transformed into a prayer, that is, into a place of loving encounter with the Lord.
+The quoted text reveals the level of contemplation reached by Mary.
+The hinges of her life are now "temple" and "action."
+In her, there is no dichotomy between action and prayer; on the contrary, the act itself is transformed into a temple, that is, into a place of loving encounter with the Lord.

-In Maria's journey towards the personalization of faith, conversion also happened.
+In Main's journey towards the personalization of faith, conversion also happened.
 From the time of her First Communion, a change in her life's journey is evident.
-The tasks of development that awaited her directed her towards a new depth in her relationship with God.
-This development takes place mainly during the years at the Valponasca.
-New enthusiasm and renewed awareness permeated her work, family relationships and apostolic commitment.
-Maria became increasingly convinced that she could and should find God to love and serve in the crevasses of everyday life; for this reason, her commitment to do ordinary things extraordinarily well increased each and every day!
+The tasks of development that awaited her oriented her towards a new radicality in her relationship with God.
+And this development takes place mainly during the years of Valponasca.
+New enthusiasm and renewed awareness permeated her work, family relationships, and apostolic commitment.
+Main became increasingly convinced that she could and should find God to love and serve in the folds of everyday life; for this reason, her commitment to do ordinary things extraordinarily well increased daily!

-The union with God contemplated and loved in the Eucharist, with participation that soon became daily, was prolonged throughout the day and accompanied Maria Domenica in the hard work of the fields.
-Her heart was never detached from the love of her life.
-While she dug the soil, she continued the loving dialogue with Jesus received in the morning.
-The Cronistoria attests to this:
+The union with God contemplated and loved in the Eucharist, with participation that soon becomes daily, is prolonged throughout the day and accompanies Maria Domenica in the hard work of the fields.
+Her heart is never detached from the love of her life.
+While she hoes the soil, her soul continues the loving dialogue with Jesus received in the morning.
+The Chronicle attests to this:

-"From time to time, the hoe ceased its motion for an instant, and the men thought she was taking a respite!
-Her hands clasped, she glanced across the valley towards the church while her lips formed a fervent ejaculation, an act of love, a plea for the agonizing, an invocation to the Queen of Sorrows, or an offering of her work in union with the sufferings of Jesus and Maria for the conversion of sinners and peace in the Church."
-(Cronistoria I 43) Maria's gaze sought her treasure; heart to heart.
+From time to time, the hoe ceased its motion for an instant, and the men thought she was taking a respite.
+Her hands clasped, she glanced across the valley towards the church while her lips formed a fervent ejaculation, an act of love, a plea for the agonizing, an invocation to the Queen of Sorrows, or an offering of her work in union with the sufferings of Jesus and Mary for the conversion of sinners and peace in the Church.
+Cro I 49 Main's gaze seeks her treasure; her heart is there.
 (Mt 6:21) Her "present" is in the "present" of God: not at times, for brief moments, but continuously.
-Maria moved from one activity to another without interrupting her loving dialogue with the Lord.
+Main moves from one activity to another without interrupting her loving dialogue with the Lord.